dmayes403/timesheet_walkthrough/unit-01/application-setup.md

 # Application Setup

 ## Application Introduction
 Over the next several days we will be creating an application from scratch that will resemble something that a human resource employee could use to enter the hours for each employee who is working under a certain department.
-This application will consist of three main pages: A department selection page, a timesheet entry page, and an analysis page.
+This application will consist of three main pages: a department selection page, a timesheet entry page, and an analysis page.

 ![Department Selection](img/departments_final.png)
 ![Timesheet Entry](img/timesheet_final.png)